asdftd/route-decorators-api/README.md

 ```

 ## !Be careful!
-when you use route parameter decorators all other non decorated parameters will be undefined<br />
+when you use route parameter decorators all other non decorated parameters will be undefined
 ```js
     @Get("/getit")
     getIt(@RequestParam("a") a, b, @RequestParam("c") c) {